Skip to content

 Returns:

-labeled_vol (np.ndarray): A 3D array of the same shape as the input `bin_vol`, where each segmented object is assigned a unique integer label.
+A 3D integer array with the same shape as the input.
+Each segmented object is filled with a unique label ID (1, 2, 3...).
+Background is 0.

 Example: